Documents required for demat account

 - Download and print the demat account opening form, and fill in the necessary details.

 - The account opening form will also ask you to mention a nominee.
-Nominee is the person who will be in-charge of your account and its assets if some kind of mishap were to happen to you.
+A nominee is a person who will be in-charge of your account and its assets if some kind of mishap were to happen to you.

 - An in-person verification to check that your details are true and valid may be completed.

 As you can see the paper registration process can be cumbersome and stretch over multiple days.
-Thanks to the internet and our increasingly integrated systems, it’s a lot easier to open a demat account now.
-Follow our demat account opening procedure to better understand the entire flow of account opening.
+Thanks to the internet and our increasingly integrated systems, it’s a lot easier to open a dematerialized account now.

 - The next screen should ask you your PAN number for validation.

-– Once you upload all your documents,your demat account registration should be complete.
+- Once you upload all your documents, your account registration should be complete.
 Good luck trading!

 - You can choose from a variety of options as Proof of Address and Proof of ID as well.

-- With some brokers you can upload the scanned copies of your documents on their account opening portal directly.
+- With some brokers, you can upload the scanned copies of your documents to their account opening portal directly.